Do you need to submit the FAFSA every semester?

 Renewing your FAFSA

-When you reapply for the FAFSA, you have the option to renew your application.
-Renewing your FAFSA is less time-consuming than completely reapplying, as you won’t have to manually re-enter all of your information.
+When you reapply for the FAFSA, you have the option to renew your application if your personal information has changed.
+Renewing your FAFSA is less time-consuming than completely reapplying, as you won’t have to manually reenter all of your information.
 If you need to update income or personal information, you have the option to simply edit the previous application details.

 What about summer school or school transfers?